-- The intern may assist with collection development and evaluation of scores, sound recordings and books about music, digital projects, cataloging, exhibits, and information fluency instruction.
+- The intern may assist with collection development and evaluation of scores, sound recordings and books about music, digital projects, cataloging, exhibits, and/or outreach.

 Goal: To become familiar with the organization and operations of a Research & Instruction Department of an academic library.